mnot/I-D/for-the-users/draft.md

 governments and revolutionize social orders, control populations and reveal secrets.
 It has created wealth for some individuals and companies, while destroying others'.

-All of this raises the question: For whom do we go through the pain of gathering rough consensus and writing running code?
+All of this raises the question: Who do we go through the pain of gathering rough consensus and writing running code for?

 There are a variety of identifiable parties in the larger Internet community that standards can provide benefit to, such as (but not limited to) end users, network operators, schools, equipment